ycj28c/scribble/_posts/2017-09-18-java-object-to-json.md

 ...
 }
 ```
-We go the result json
+We got the result json
 ```
 {
   "PeerCode" : {